pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input/tracking.md

 - `SensorRightRot`: Gets the world rotation of the right controller sensor

 - `SensorLeftHandPos`: Gets the world position of the left avatar hand using the left sensor position.
-- `SensorRightHandPos`: Gets the world position of the right avatar hand using the left sensor position.
+- `SensorRightHandPos`: Gets the world position of the right avatar hand using the right sensor position.
 - `SensorLeftHandRot`: Gets the world rotation of the left avatar hand using the left sensor rotation.
 - `SensorRightHandRot`: Gets the world rotation of the right avatar hand using the right sensor rotation.